 9. Kiko Matsing and Pong Pagong

-Claim to fame: From mid 80s up to the early 90s, Batibot reigned as the local version of the iconic Sesame Street.
-Through this morning TV show, Kiko Matsing and Pong Pagong–both of whom are loosely based on Jose Rizal’s popular fable–were able to capture the hearts of young Filipinos, and teach them essential values to boot.
+Claim to fame: From the mid-80s up to the early 90s, Batibot reigned as the local version of the iconic Sesame Street.
+Through this morning TV show, Kiko Matsing and Pong Pagong–both of whom are loosely based on Jose Rizal’s popular fable–were able to capture the hearts of young Filipinos and teach them essential values to boot.

 Did you know?
 Kiko Matsing and Pong Pagong are considered part of the Sesame Street Universe.
 Due to some copyright issues, these two media icons had to be pulled out from the local TV show, leading to their untimely disappearance.